cdozdil/OptiScaler/README.md

 **Please don't rename the ini file, it should stay as `nvngx.ini`**.

+#### OptiFG (powered by FSR3 FG) + HUDfix (experimental HUD ghosting fix)
+OptiFG was added with 0.7 builds and is only supported in DX12.
+It uses FSR3 FG to enable Frame Generation in every DX12 upscaler-enabled games, however it's not so simple.
+Since FSR3 FG doesn't support HUD interpolation itself, it requires a HUDless resource provided by the game to avoid HUD ghosting.
+In games without native FG, Optiscaler tries to find the HUDless resource when the user enables HUDfix.
+Depending on how the game draws its UI/HUD, Optiscaler may or may not be successful in fixing these issues.
+There are several options for tuning the search.
+A more detailed guide will be available in the [Wiki](https://github.com/cdozdil/OptiScaler/wiki), along with a list of HUDfix incompatible games.

 ### Install as `nvngx.dll` (deprecated, limited features, FG and Overlay Menu will be disabled)
 `Step-by-step installation:`
 1. Download the latest relase from [releases](https://github.com/cdozdil/OptiScaler/releases).